Shodunkeesther/DSA-AMAZON-CAPSTONE-PROJECT/README.md

 - Building of the Dashboard

 ## Data Cleaning and Preparation
--Data loading and inspection
+- Data loading and inspection
--Handling missing variables
+- Handling missing variables
--Data cleaning and formating
+- Data cleaning and formating